IsraelObiagba/react-movie-app/README.md

-# react-workshop-demo
+# Movie Search Application
-This is the demo application we will be building for the React Workshop on Day 1
+This is the demo application that uses the [imdb api](http://www.omdbapi.com/) in building a simple movie agrreagtion application.

 # Getting Started
 These instructions should get you a copy of the project up and running on your local machine for development and testing purposes.